Tommrodrigues/Blog/content/posts/My DIY Smart Misting System/index.md

 ## Conclusion

-Making your own smart misting system is ultimately quick and easy project, and is a great way to add character to outdoor spaces.
+Making your own smart misting system is ultimately a quick and easy project, and is a great way to add character to outdoor spaces.

 The project is totally scalable, so you can cover as much area as you want.
 Similarly, you can adjust the modulation times to whatever you like best.